rails/rails/guides/source/security.md

 Authentication
 --------------

+Rails 8 introduces an authentication generator, which is meant to be a solid starting point for securing your application by only allowing access to verified users.

-Rails 8 introduces a generator that adds authentication related models, controllers, views, routes, and migrations directly into your application.
-It uses the `bcrypt` gem for passwords.
+The authentication generator adds authentication related models, controllers, views, routes, and migrations to your application.

 To use this feature in a new application, you run `rails generate authentication`.
 Here are all of file it modifies and new files the generator adds: